CHAPTER

 FILOGNOSTIC TRANSLATION

-These are according the scriptures the two ways of leaving the world; leaving to the light one does not return while one to the darkness having departed turns back.
+These are according to the scriptures the two ways of leaving the world; leaving to the light one does not return while one having departed to the darkness turns back.
 (Sanskrit & tradition)

-Of knowing any of these different paths, o son of Prithâ, the yogî is never bewildered; therefore always get unified in yoga, o Arjuna.
+Of knowing any of these different paths, oh son of Prithâ, the yogi is never bewildered; therefore always get unified in yoga, oh Arjuna.

 FILOGNOSTIC TRANSLATION

-The one who, unified in the consciousness, knows of these different paths, isn't bewildered by any of them; therefore, Arjuna, be always connected in the âtmatattva of uniting the consciousness.
+The one who, unified in consciousness, knows of these different paths, isn't bewildered by any of them; therefore, Arjuna, be always connected in the âtmatattva of uniting consciousness.
 (Sanskrit & tradition)

 FILOGNOSTIC TRANSLATION